Darwinkel/darwinkel.net/apology.md

 ## A Pragmatic Defense of Mythopoetic Stoic Absurdism

 *Mythopoetic Stoic Absurdism (MSA)* is not a metaphysical doctrine but a practical psychological framework.
 It is designed as a strategy for living meaningfully and resiliently in a disenchanted, indifferent universe.
-Its foundations lie not in mystical revelation, but in well-established findings from cognitive psychology, existential therapy, and neuroscience.
+Its foundations lie not in mystical revelation, but in well-established findings from cognitive psychology and existential therapy.
 Below are its three core defenses:

 ### A Defense of Stoic Philosophy